 It’s not about the hole in my shoe, or the one in my sock.
 It’s not even about my Toe peeking out from both.

 It’s about recess.
 There are a host of developmental and behavioral reasons why daily recess is such an essential time of the school day.
 I take my preschool students outside on all but the very coldest of cold days.
-It is one of the first quite chilly days when my toe, my big left toe, became an issue.
+It is one of the first quite chilly days when my toe, my big left toe, becomes an issue.

 Before I tell you about my toe, it’s important that you understand something about Preschoolers.
 They are easily distracted.
 An entire morning’s lesson can be derailed by an ant on the floor, a loose thread on a shirt, or someone’s bandaid.
 They haven’t yet learned to overlook these small details.
-It’s a challenge to my creativity and patience to acknowledge the ant, snip the thread, and sympathize with the injured while guiding them back to our lesson, if I remember what it was by then.
+It’s a challenge to my creativity and patience to acknowledge the ant, snip the thread, and sympathize with the injury while guiding them all back to our lesson, if I remember what it was by then.

 Preschoolers are easily distracted.
-Heading outside to see the first few snowflakes is forgotten as they crowd around my foot examining the hole, poking their fingers through to touch my toe, and discussing this phenomenon.
+Heading outside to see the first few snowflakes is forgotten as they crowd around my foot examining the holes, poking their fingers through to touch my toe, and discussing this phenomenon.

 This leads to general speculation about how it happened and what to do about it.
 One reassures me that his mother had ‘a really a lot a lots of shoes’ and he will bring me a pair the next day.
 I imagine him smuggling a pair in his Batman backpack.
 Another offers to let me borrow her socks.
-Some suggest fixing it with glue or tape.
-Debate continues, small heads gather close around my foot, until I decide it’s time to cut it short and herd them all outside.
+Some suggest fixing the holes with glue or tape.
+Debate continues, small heads gather close around my left foot, until I decide it’s time to cut it short and herd them all outside.

 Recess is important.
 Details are important.
-It’s as important as ants, and socks, and bandaids, and loving.
+It’s as important as ants, and socks, and band aids, and loving.